smeyanoff/image-depth-estimation/README.md

 ---

-To display the model in AR you should follow this steps:
+To display the example 3D model in AR you should follow this steps:
 1. Run the server on your localhost:

 `cd visualisation`